 Ken designed and served as the primary instructor for an executive seminar-based course called "Leadership in Technology", voted the most popular course in the computer science curriculum each semester it was offered.
-In 2007, the course was converted into the Fidelity Investments "Leadership in Technology" Speakers Series, which under Ken's direction, is now recognized as one of the premiere speakers series on campus featuring high-profile executives and technology leaders from across the country.
+In 2007, the course was converted into the "Leadership in Technology" Speakers Series (currently sponsored by Labcorp), which under Ken's direction, is now recognized as one of the premiere speakers series on campus featuring high-profile executives and technology leaders from across the country.

-In addition to his corporate and alumni relations role, Ken is also responsible for the providing guidance and direction to the department's overall marketing, communications, and PR initiatives.
-In this role, he manages the development and release of news stories, press releases, and communications collateral such as our monthly eNewsletter, our annual Research Publication, our department newsletter for alumni and business & academic leaders, as well as various outreach related materials.
+In addition to his corporate and alumni relations role, Ken is also responsible for providing guidance and direction to the department's overall marketing, communications, and PR initiatives.
+In this role, he manages the development and release of news stories, press releases, and communication collateral such as our monthly eNewsletter, our annual Research Publication, our department newsletter for alumni and business & academic leaders, as well as various outreach related materials.
 He is also responsible for managing the image and brand awareness for the department across all media types, as well as managing the department's social media presence.

-Ken also directs the department's outreach efforts, with a goal of attracting the very best students, especially those from underrepresented groups.
+Ken also provides guidance to the department's outreach efforts, with a goal of attracting the very best students, especially those from underrepresented groups.
 He is leading the efforts to redefine computer science, not as purely coding and programming, but as a technology enabler allowing individuals to make a real difference in the world in a socially relevant way.
 In this capacity, he coordinates the department's efforts as an Academic Alliance member of the National Center for Women & Information Technology (NCWIT).
 He also serves as the faculty advisor and mentor for the department's Student Ambassadors.
 In 2018, he was named one of the Triangle Business Journal's "Leaders in Diversity" award winners.